-Julie Andrews feet don’t quite make my top 5 list of reasons to visit Austria unfortunately, although I’d have to say they do make the top 10..
+Julie Andrews feet don’t quite make my top 5 list of reasons to visit Austria unfortunately, although I’d have to say they might make the top 10.
 Here’s a quick list of a few reasons why Austria is one of my favourite places in Europe.
-I’m not even going to include that fact that the country is beautiful beyond belief and the people are as friendly and welcoming as any in Europe and as a bonus there are usually some pretty budget flights available from most of the surrounding European countries if you book early.
+I’m not even going to include that fact that the country is beautiful beyond belief and the people are really friendly and welcoming, plus as a bonus, there are usually some pretty budget flights available from most of the surrounding European countries if you book early.

-1) Yodeling – What more can you say… this unique form of ‘singing’ was either designed as a form of communication between alpine villages or for farmers or shepherds to call to their flocks while in the mountains (the jury’s still out on which is correct).
-Either way it’s a pretty unique form of communication that, while not only the product of Austria (the Swiss and the Germans love to get their yodel on too) it’s safe to say that some of the best yodelers in the world hark from this central European country.
-The earliest yodel was recorded in the mid 16th century and the tradition still continues to this day so I’d highly recommend checking some out white in Austria.
+1) Yodeling – What more can I say, this unique form of ‘singing’ was either designed as a form of communication between alpine villages or for farmers to call to their flock while in the mountains (the jury’s still out on which is correct).
+Either way, it’s a pretty unique form of communication that, while not only the product of Austria (the Swiss and the Germans love to get their yodel on too) it’s safe to say that some of the best yodelers in the world hark from this central European country.
+The earliest yodel was recorded in the mid 16th century and the tradition still continues to this day, so I’d highly recommend checking some out while in Austria.
 If you’ve ever experienced a solid yodel in the flesh you might understand why anyone who can yodel gets placed firmly in my ‘awesome people’ basket, especially this guy.